I have placed an order, where is my pack?

 Where does the waste go?

 Provenir does not consider any part of processing livestock as ‘waste’.
 Rather, we see it as a resource.
-We are currently working with one of Australia’s leading bio-fertiliser manufacturers to extract value from the ‘waste’ product in a safe and beneficial way.
-The bio-fertiliser is a fermented product made from the biological resource, the final product is a solution which can be used as a substitute for expensive chemical and biological fertilisers to nourish, regenerate and activate life in soils.
+The gut content can be converted into a bio-fertiliser, which is a fermented product made from the paunch (gut content).
+The final product is a solution which can be used as a substitute for expensive chemical and biological fertilisers to nourish, regenerate and activate life in soils.
+Not all farmers have the capability of utilising the “waste” – in which case we remove this portion of the animal and take it to the nearest renderer